minhqto/minhqto/README.md

 Wow I feel special for finding out this cool Github feature (aka found it off another github profile).

-I'm a software developer that mainly works on full-stack web applications.
-I'm currently working on Android development @ Hootsuite!
+I'm a software developer that is currently focused on Android development using Kotlin and Java.
 I also love to learn about other front-end web frameworks, and I've also recently taken an interest in app deployment and the DevOps side of programming!
-When I'm not furiously recompiling my code and trying to figure out why I have a segmentation fault in C++, I try and make sure my dog doesn't eat more shoes 🐶!
+When I'm not trying to figure out why my gradle files aren't syncing properly, I try and make sure my dog doesn't eat more shoes 🐶!

 ## Currently working on: